Group

 I obtained a Master of Science from the Department of Electrical Engineering and Information Technology at ETH Zurich, and a doctorate in Theoretical Physics also from ETH Zurich under Prof. Renato Renner.
 Before starting my current position I was a postdoc at the Centre for Quantum Technologies at the National University of Singapore, a University of Sydney Postdoctoral Fellow, and an Australian Research Council Discovery Early Career Researcher Award fellow and Associate Professor at the University of Technology Sydney.

-I am an Associate Editor for the IEEE Transactions on Information Theory and on the Editorial Board of Proceedings of the Royal Academy A. I am also currently serving as the chair of the steering committee of TQC.
+I am an Associate Editor for the IEEE Transactions on Information Theory and on the Editorial Board of Proceedings of the Royal Academy A.

 Postdoctoral researchers

-Dr. Erkka Happasalo (Research fellow)
+Dr. Erkka Happasalo (Senior Research fellow)

 Google Scholar

-I am a research fellow working in Professor Marco Tomamichel’s group at CQT NUS.
 My primary research interests deal with mathematical foundations of quantum theory and their applications in quantum measurement theory and quantum information.

 According to quantum theory, different measurement devices cannot typically be applied simultaneously on the same system nor sequentially without disturbance.
 The operational implications of this quantum incompatibility are central to my studies.
 I am also working on information-theoretic questions such as conditions for asymptotic and catalytic transformations of states with limited resources.

 I have previously worked as a postdoctoral researcher at Kyoto University with Professor Takayuki Miyadera and at Fudan University in Shanghai with Professor Huangjun Zhu.
-I got my PhD at the University of Turku under the supervision of Juha-Pekka Pellonp\”{a}\”{a} and Teiko Heinosaari.
+I got my PhD at the University of Turku under the supervision of Juha-Pekka Pellonpää and Teiko Heinosaari.

 Dr. Jiawei Wu (Research fellow)

-I’m interested in the security/privacy problem in cryptographic tasks using quantum resources.
+I am interested in the security/privacy problem in cryptographic tasks using quantum resources.
 My current research focuses on quantum homomorphic encryption and secure multiparty quantum computation.

 I receive my PhD degree at Tsinghua University, where I worked on theoretical security of quantum direct communication.